 Hi, I’m Melissa.

-I’m a licensed psychologist in Austin working with individuals and families to untangle life’s messiness and find what really matters.
+I'm a licensed psychologist in Austin helping individuals, couples, and families untangle life's messiness and reconnect with what matters most.

 How I got here.

 I came to this work through lived experience.
-Growing up, I saw how stress and mental health struggles affect not just individuals, but entire families.
+Growing up, I saw how stress, conflict, and mental health struggles ripple through entire systems, affecting not just individuals, but the families and relationships around them.
+I also came to understand that those same relationships and communities shape who we are—and can become powerful sources of strength and resilience.

 Studying psychology gave me a language for what I’d been through—and a path toward healing.
 That process shaped not only my life, but how I show up in this work today: with curiosity, compassion, and a deep respect for each person’s story.